hansfbaier/adat-usb2-audio-interface/README.md

   In 36 channel mode DAC1 is wired to channels 0/1 and DAC2 to channels 2/3
 * Both USB PHYs now are operational.
 USB1 has access to all 32 ADAT I/Os and has 4 extra channels to/from USB2.
   USB2 enumerates as a 4-channel sound card which sends/receives audio to/from USB1
+* Both USB interfaces will also enumerate as USB MIDI devices and send each other MIDI

 ## Hardware
 The current board design is a custom development board,